Olympic Village COVID-19 infection bubble already 'broken,' health expert says

 New COVID-19 cases in Tokyo reached 1,410 on Saturday, a near six month high, while the Games are due to start in just three days.

-Public health experts have warned that seasonal factors, increased mobility and the spread of the Delta variant could lead to a surge past 2,000 cases per day in Tokyo by next month, levels that could drive the city’s medical system to breaking point.
+Public health experts have warned that seasonal factors, increased mobility and the spread of the delta variant could lead to a surge past 2,000 cases per day in Tokyo by next month, levels that could drive the city's medical system to breaking point.

 Just 33% of people in Japan have received at least one COVID-19 vaccine dose, among the lowest rate among wealthy countries according to a Reuters tracker.
 The vaccination push had gained steam since last month, but recently ebbed due to supply and logistical snags.